Generation of Mouse Spermatogonial Stem-Cell-Colonies

 stem-like colonies were isolated approximately 3 weeks after digestion of the testis tissue.

 After passages 2-3, the identity of the mouse spermatogonial stem-like cells was confirmed

 by immunocytochemistry, reverse transcription-polymerase chain reaction (RT-PCR), and

-Spermatogonial stem-like colonies were established in both G and 10% groups, but not in the CTRL group.
-Immunocytochemistry, flow cytometry and RT-PCR confirmed the expressions of germ cells markers in these spermatogonial stem-like cells.
-In the spermatogonial stem-like cells, we observed a significant expression (p<0.05) of germ cell markers in G and 10% groups versus the testis cells (T).
-Their proliferative and apoptotic activities were examined by Ki67 and PI/Annexin V-FITC.
-An Alkaline phosphatase assay showed that mouse spermatogonial stem-like colonies were partially positive.
+We observed spermatogonial stem-like colonies in the G and 10% groups, but not the CTRL group.
+Immunocytochemistry, flow cytometry, and RT-PCR confirmed expressions of germ cell markers in these cells.
+In the spermatogonial stem-like cells, we observed a significant expression (P<0.05) of germ cell markers in the G and 10% groups versus the testis cells (T).
+Their proliferative and apoptotic activities were examined by Ki67 and PI/annexin V-FITC.
+Alkaline phosphatase assay showed that mouse spermato- gonial stem-like colonies were partially positive.